4GeeksAcademy/python-beginner-programming-exercises/exercises/10.01-Creating-Your-First-Function/README.md

 return the result of that operation.

 ## Note:
-For practicing more with functions, there is a specific Repl.it class about functions created by 4Geeks Academy that has more than 20 incremental exercises.
+For practicing more with functions, 4Geeks Academy has more than 20 incremental exercises.